c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 ### 1.1 Docker Desktop (GUI)

 Docker Desktop is available for Ubuntu/Debian based distributions, Red Hat Enterprise Linux (RHEL) and Fedora.
-There is also an experimental package for ArchLinux but this is not officially supported.
+There is also an experimental package for ArchLinux, but this is not officially supported.
-We will provide instructions for Ubuntu, Arch Linux, and Fedora.
+We will provide instructions for Ubuntu, ArchLinux, and Fedora.
 For other systems refer to the [official documentation](https://docs.docker.com/desktop/setup/install/linux/).

 #### 1.1.1 Ubuntu